BharatKalluri/nestjs-starter/README.md

 - Global exception handlers to capture `ServerError` with error codes and respond to client with corresponding error messages from `errorCodes.json`
 - Connected to MongoDB using `@nestjs/mongoose`, using URL from config.
 - Codebuild configuration setup (Uses `buildspec.yml` for build configuration and a env variable called `S3_BUCKET` for the bucket to retrieve `config.json` from.
 Go through the `buildspec.yml` for more information)
 - `Procfile` setup for elastic beanstalk to start the nestJS node process at port 8080
+- Pre commit hook which runs `tsc` and `prettier`

 ## TODO